-Being more socially active in your 50s and 60s predicts a lower risk of developing dementia later on, finds a new UCL-led study.
+Being more socially active in your 50s and 60s predicts a lower risk of developing dementia later on, a UCL-led study has found.

-The longitudinal study, published in PLOS Medicine, reports the most robust evidence to date that social contact earlier in life could play an important role in staving off dementia.
+The longitudinal study, published in PLOS Medicine, reports robust evidence that social contact earlier in life could play an important role in staving off dementia.

 Why Does Socializing Help the Brain?

 “People who are socially engaged are exercising cognitive skills such as memory and language, which may help them to develop cognitive reserve — while it may not stop their brains from changing, cognitive reserve could help people cope better with the effects of age and delay any symptoms of dementia,” said senior author Professor Gill Livingston (UCL Psychiatry).

 “Spending more time with friends could also be good for mental wellbeing, and may correlate with being physically active, both of which can also reduce the risk of developing dementia,” added Professor Livingston, who previously led a major international study outlining the lifecourse factors that affect dementia risk.